Table of contents

 But with recent technological advancements, risk assessments can be done incredibly quickly.
 We already have the tools to automatically search registers, authenticate documents, and create an initial financing offer.

 At Defacto, we have algorithms that set an initial credit limit based on the information provided, and then dynamically increase this limit as the company grows or proves its reliability.
-This kind of financing service continually rewards the best customers, without any manual effort.
+This kind of lending-as-a-service continually rewards the best customers, without any manual effort.

 More fundamentally, any bank that becomes known as the fastest or simplest lender has a huge advantage.
 Business owners just want to be free to focus on company success, and banks have always been seen as a roadblock here.